adobe/aepsdk-assurance-ios/README.md

 	.package(url: "https://github.com/adobe/aepsdk-assurance-ios.git", from: "3.0.0")
 targets: [
    	.target(name: "YourTarget",
     		dependencies: ["AEPAssurance"],
           	path: "your/path")
     ]
 ]
 ```

 ## TestApps
 Two sample apps are provided (one each for Swift and Objective-c) which demonstrate setting up and getting started with Assurance extension.
 Their targets are in `AEPAssurance.xcodeproj`, runnable in `AEPAssurance.xcworkspace`.
 Sample app source code can be found in the `TestApps` directory.
-Here is the documentation to help you get started with test application
+Here is the [documentation](Documentation/GETTINGSTARTEDTESTAPP.md) to help you get started with test application.

 ## Development